Projections, multipliers and decomposable maps on noncommutative $\mathrm{L}^p$-spaces: Introduction

 The ingredients of the identification of the decomposable norm and the regular norm involve a reduction of the problem on noncommutative $\L^p$-spaces to the case of finite-dimensional Schatten spaces $S^p_n$ by approximation.
-Moreover, a 2x2-matrix trick gives a second reduction to selfadjoint maps between these spaces.
-Finally, the case of selfadjoint maps acting on finite-dimensional Schatten spaces is treated in Theorem \ref{prop-dec-reg-matrix-case}.
+Moreover, a 2x2-matrix trick gives a second reduction to adjoint preserving maps between these spaces.
+Finally, the case of adjoint preserving maps acting on finite-dimensional Schatten spaces is treated in Theorem \ref{prop-dec-reg-matrix-case}.
 To conclude, note that the ideas of the manuscript \cite{Jun2} (which seems definitely postponed) could be used to define a notion of regular operator between vector-valued noncommutative $\L^p$-spaces associated with QWEP von Neumann algebras.
 Of course, it is likely that the identification of the decomposable norm and the regular norm is true in this generalized context.
+Finally, we refer to the preprint \cite{Arh8} for a generalization of the notion of decomposable map and for applications to contractively complemented subspaces of noncommutative $\L^p$-spaces.

 The next task is devoted to identify precisely decomposable Fourier multipliers on noncommutative $\L^p$-spaces $\L^p(\VN(G))$ of a group von Neumann algebra $\VN(G)$ associated to a unimodular locally compact group $G$.
 Recall that if $G$ is a locally compact group then $\VN(G)$ is the von Neumann algebra, whose elements act on the Hilbert space $\L^2(G)$, generated by the left translation unitaries $\lambda_s \co f \mapsto f(s^{-1} \cdot)$, $s \in G$.
 If $G$ is abelian, then $\VN(G)$ is $*$-isomorphic to the algebra $\L^\infty(\hat{G})$ of essentially bounded functions on the dual group $\hat{G}$ of $G$.
 As basic models of quantum groups, they play a fundamental role in operator algebras and this task can be seen as an effort to develop $\L^p$-Fourier analysis of non-abelian locally compact groups, see the contributions \cite{CPPR}, \cite{JMP1}, \cite{JMP2}, \cite{JR1}, \cite{LaS} and \cite{MR} in this line of research and references therein.
 If $G$ is discrete, a Fourier multiplier $M_\varphi \co \L^p(\VN(G)) \to \L^p(\VN(G))$ is an operator which maps $\lambda_s$ to $\varphi(s)\lambda_s$, where $\varphi \co G \to \C$ is the symbol function (see Definition \ref{defi-Lp-multiplier} for the general case of unimodular locally compact groups).